Updated: February 2, 2026

 Photo by Ben Collins on Unsplash

-While your content types will vary, your editing style can tie everything together.
+Your content types will vary, but your editing style can tie everything together.
 This might mean:

 • Using a signature video editing style (consistent transitions, filters, or color grading)